 Corn, Basil and Tomato Salad

 Seal the bags leaving a small space open to help remove excess air.
 PRO-Tip: Insert a straw into that open part of the “zipper,” and inhale to suck out any excess air.
 This will minimize frost build-up.
 Immediately seal once the air is removed.

 Frozen corn will be good for about 12 months.
-It’s perfect for soups, casseroles, or just sauteed with some butter for dinner.
+It’s perfect for soups, casseroles, or just steamed or sauteed with some butter for dinner.

 Yes, you definitely can!
 Just substitute the blanched corn for defrosted frozen corn.
-Now you can make this corn salad recipe any time of the year!
+This way, you can make this corn salad recipe any time of the year!

+Corn, Basil and Tomato Salad